 The 2019 season has been a good season for Reds prospects to make it to the major leagues.
 Below are pictures of two of the successful prospects while playing for the Louisville Bats.
-They’ve done well after advancing.
+They did well initially after advancing, but the MLB season is a long one and these prospects faded after hot starts. advancing.

 The Cincinnati Reds and St. Louis Cardinals have impressive halls of fame and figures around their stadiums commemorating the great moments of their past.
 The Reds are celebrating the 150-year anniversary of establishment of the first all professional team in professional baseball, which was based in Cincinnati.
 That team was disbanded after the 1870 season.

 For nearly 40 years, writer Jeff Swiatek and Ronald Hawkins have shared competing picks regarding the upcoming Major League Baseball season.
 The person with the most correct picks is the beneficiary of a dinner from his opponent.

 This tradition began when the writers were working at a daily newspaper in Carlisle, Pa.
 Hawkins has moved many times and Swiatek a few times with both somehow ending up in Indiana.
 Despite the moves, the competition has continued unabated.

 Hawkins has completed his 2019 predictions and has agreed to post them here.
 He confesses to being a lifelong Cincinnati Reds fan, but isn’t blinded to the challenges the team faces in the 150 anniversary of Cincinnati claiming the first all-professional team.

 Wild Card: Atlanta Braves

 Dodgers over Braves